ExclusionProcess-tools/TASEPy/README.md

 # TASEPy
-TASEPy is a python package providing a numerical solution for the inhomogeneous Totally Asymmetric Simple Exclusion Process (TASEP).
-In this package we provide an implementation of the Power Series Approximation (PSA) introduced in [1,2].
-The iterative solution we propose here is detailed in the affiliated paper [3].
+TASEPy is a python package providing a numerical solution for the inhomogeneous Totally Asymmetric Simple Exclusion Process (TASEP) in the stationary state.
+The package provides an implementation of the Power Series Approximation (PSA) introduced in [1,2].
+The iterative solution proposed here is detailed in the affiliated paper [3].

 A short tutorial is given in this [python notebook](<demos/tutorial_TASEPy.ipynb>).